 The IRWMP for the Santa Ana Watershed, OWOW 2.0, is administered by SAWPA.
 The IEUA is submitting the 2016 Chino Basin SWRP to the OWOW 2.0 steering committee for its review and subsequent recommendation to the SAWPA commission for their approval to include the 2013 RMPU into OWOW 2.0.
-The 2016 Chino Basin SWRP will be included into OWOW 2.0 in March 2016.
+The 2016 Chino Basin SWRP updated in May 2016 will be included into OWOW 2.0 in June 2016.